NDIS support budgets: the basics

 The core supports budget has 4 categories:

-- Assistance with daily life – for example, this might pay for someone to help get your child dressed and showered.
+- Assistance with daily life – for example, this might pay for someone to help your child get dressed and showered.
 Or it might pay for short periods of additional care to give you respite.

 - Consumables – this might cover everyday items like continence products or shower stools.
 It might also include low-cost technology like communication apps.

-- Assistance with social and community participation – for example, this might be funding for a support worker to help your child take part in social and community activities like art classes or choir.
+- Assistance with social and community participation – for example, this might be funding for a support worker to help your older child take part in social and community activities like art classes or choir.
 This might also give you respite while your child is with the support worker.

 - Transport – this might be specialised transport for attending school or funding for a teenage child to get to social activities if they can’t use public transport independently.

 The core supports budget is the most flexible of the 3 budgets.
-You can use money in most categories of this budget to pay for supports and services in other categories, as long as the money is spent on reasonable and necessary supports that help your child work towards their NDIS goals.
+You can usually use money in most categories of this budget to pay for supports and services in other categories, as long as the money is spent on reasonable and necessary supports that help your child work towards their NDIS goals.

 A note about the transport category